-19.01 Committees shall serve at the pleasure and direction of the board.

-19.02 Each standing committee shall have a charter approved by the board.
+- 19.01 Committees shall serve at the pleasure and direction of the board. - 19.02 Each standing committee shall have a charter approved by the board.
 This charter shall set forth the committee's purpose, authority and responsibility.
-It may provide a limitation in the number of members in the committee if the board deems that to be required for an efficient operation of the committee.

-19.03 Each ad hoc committee shall be established by an enabling resolution adopted by the board.
-This resolution shall (1) state the specific purpose or purposes for which it is established, (2) direct the committee to carry out specific duties or activities, (3) specify the length of time granted to it to accomplish its purpose and (4) appoint its members.
-The board may, but need not, specify the maximum number of members in the committee, extend or reduce the time allowed to the committee to complete its tasks or terminate its existence.
+It may provide a limitation in the number of members in the committee if the board deems that to be required for an efficient operation of the committee. - 19.03 Each ad hoc committee shall be established by an enabling resolution adopted by the board.
+This resolution shall (1) state the specific purpose or purposes for which it is established, (2) direct the committee to carry out specific duties or activities, (3) specify the length of time granted to it to accomplish its purpose and

-19.04 The board chair shall appoint a director to act as its liaison with each standing committee.
+- (4) appoint its members.
+The board may, but need not, specify the maximum number of members in the committee, extend or reduce the time allowed to the committee to complete its tasks or terminate its existence. - 19.04 The board chair shall appoint a director to act as its liaison with each standing committee.
 That director shall act as advisor and board resource to the standing committee and shall be a conduit for communication between the committee and the board.
-The liaison may facilitate committee discussion and decisions by a) calling attention to past board actions when they are relevant to the current matter; b) be alert to proposed committee action that might be in conflict with the governing documents; c) urging consistency with board policies and actions.

-19.05 Every meeting of a committee shall be open to any member in good standing of the Association.
+The liaison may facilitate committee discussion and decisions by a) calling attention to past board actions when they are relevant to the current matter; b) be alert to proposed committee action that might be in conflict with the governing documents; c) urging consistency with board policies and actions. - 19.05 Every meeting of a committee shall be open to any member in good standing of the Association.
 Any member attending a meeting shall be allowed to speak at that meeting provided that, at the chair's discretion, this can be done without preventing the committee from completing the work required of it at that meeting.
-The agenda for the meetings may be posted at the chair's discretion.
+The agenda for the meetings shall be prepared by the chair and shall be submitted to the office for posting one week prior to the date of the meeting.